EmbarkStudios/rust-ecosystem/guidelines.md

 #![warn(rust_2018_idioms)]
 ```

-TODO: It would be nice if we could configure this globally for our workspace instead of for each crate which is more error prone.
+__Todo:__ Would be great if we could configure this globally for our workspace instead of for each crate (more error prone). [#22](https://github.com/EmbarkStudios/rust-ecosystem/issues/22).

 ## Development environments